Sambi85/spark-advisors-code-challenge-2025/README.md

   python3 solution.py
 ```

-  - For an updated csv file go here => ./data/updated_slcsp_<TIMESTAMP>.csv
+  - The updated csv file can be found here => ./data/updated_slcsp_<TIMESTAMP>.csv
-  - For a detailed logging output go here => ./logs/*
+  - For a detailed logging output, check here => ./logs/*

 # Running the Test Suite
   - Navigate to the root directory of the project
-  - In terminal: For helpers.py
+  - In terminal, for helpers.py:
 ```bash
   python3 -m unittest test_helpers.py
 ```

-  - Please note, it's expected to raise logging in terminal when running the test suite
+  - Please note, it's expected to generate logging in terminal when running the test suite

 # Notes on my Approach:
-  - Determine the 2nd lowest cost (silver plan) for a group of zipcodes
+  - The goal is to determine the second-lowest cost (SLCSP) silver plan for a group of ZIP codes.

   **Provided Files:**
   - `slcsp.csv` — Update this file, second column with the rate (see below) of the corresponding SLCSP